zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Rodney begins our dialogue by laughing, which we no rmally write as “Ha (ha) – ha (ha).”
 Rodney says, “Did you hear what I said?
 F unny, right?” meaning “Am I not right?
 Wasn’t it funny?”
 Samantha is not happy.
 She says to Rodney, “Behave yourself.”
 When you tell someone to “behave ” (behave) himself or herself, you’re telling them to act in a way that w ould not bother other people, to act in a way that is what we would call “socially a cceptable.”
 So if you’re at a funeral, you’re not going to be going around laughi ng.
 If you’re at a wedding, you’re not going to go around crying.
 Those are not  socially acceptable behaviors in those situations.

 You may also say this to a young child who is yelli ng or doing something that he shouldn’t be doing.
 You may say the child, “Behave yourself.”
 My mother used to say that to me a lot.
 Samantha continues, “This is a serious and solemn occasion, not a time for levity.”
 “Solemn” (solemn)  means serious, respectful – something that would describe a formal occasion abo ut something that was very serious.
 Samantha says, “This is not a time for lev ity” (levity).
 “Levity” is the opposite of solemn.
-“Levity” is related to humor, o f making jokes about things.
+“Levity” is related to humor, of making jokes about things.

 Rodney doesn’t agree with Samantha.
 He says, “Loose n up.”
 This phrase “loosen (loosen) up” means be relaxed.
 Don’t be so serious.
 He says, “We have to endure two hours of this ceremony.
 “To endure” ( endure) means to tolerate or put up with something that is difficult or unpleasa nt – to suffer through something patiently.
 You can endure a difficult time in your life.
 You could endure watching a terrible movie for two hours with your wife becau se you love her and you told her that you would go and watch the movie with her – just an example.
 Rodney is talking about having to endure two hours of this ce remony.
 We’re not quite sure what the ceremony is for.